Bernadette Peters: 1958–1974: Child actor

-Film appearances
+1975–1989: Rise to prominence

-Peters has appeared in 33 feature films or television films beginning in 1973, including the 1976 Mel Brooks film Silent Movie (for which she was nominated for a Golden Globe Award), the musical Annie (1982), Pink Cadillac (1989), in which she co-starred with Clint Eastwood, and Woody Allen's Alice (1990).

-Peters starred opposite Steve Martin in The Jerk (1979), in a role that he wrote for her, and again in Pennies from Heaven (1981), for which she won the Golden Globe Award as Best Motion Picture Actress in a Comedy or Musical.
+Peters has appeared in more than 40 feature films or television films beginning in 1973, including the 1976 Mel Brooks film Silent Movie for which she was nominated for a Golden Globe Award for Best Supporting Actress – Motion Picture.
+She co-starred in her own television series, All's Fair, with Richard Crenna in 1976–77.
+She played a young, liberal photographer, who becomes romantically involved with an older, conservative columnist.
+Although Peters was praised for her charismatic performance, the show ran for only one season.
+Peters was nominated for a Golden Globe award as Best TV Actress – Musical/Comedy.
+Peters starred opposite Steve Martin in The Jerk (1979) in a role that he wrote for her, and again in Pennies from Heaven (1981), for which she won the Golden Globe Award as Best Motion Picture Actress in a Comedy or Musical.
 In Pennies from Heaven, she played Eileen Everson, a schoolteacher turned prostitute.
-Of her performance in Pennies From Heaven, John DiLeo wrote that she "is not only poignant as you'd expect but has a surprising inner strength."
+Of her performance in Pennies from Heaven, John DiLeo wrote that she "is not only poignant as you'd expect but has a surprising inner strength."
 Pauline Kael wrote in The New Yorker: "Peters is mysteriously right in every nuance."

-Peters appeared with three generations of the Kirk Douglas family in the 2003 film It Runs in the Family, in which she played the wife of Michael Douglas's character.
-In May 2006, she appeared in the film Come le formiche (Wine and Kisses) with F. Murray Abraham, filmed in Italy, playing a rich American who becomes involved with an Italian family that owns a vineyard.
-The DVD was released in 2007 in Italy.
-She starred in a 2012 film titled Coming Up Roses, playing a former musical comedy actress with two daughters.